pyeventsourcing/esdbclient/README.md

 ```

 After we call `snapshot_dog()`, the `get_dog()` function will return a `Dog`
-object that has been constructed using the `$DogSnapshot` event.
+object that has been constructed using the `$Snapshot` event.

 ```python
 # Snapshot 'Fido'.